 Turetsky, K. & Riddle, T.A.
-(In Press).
+(2018).
 Porous chambers, valenced echoes: A network analysis of online news coverage interconnectedness following a nationally polarizing race-related event.
 Social Psycholgy and Personality Science. [pdf]

 Riddle, T.A., Bhagavatula, S., Guo, W., Muresan, S., Cohen, G., Cook, J. & Purdie-Vaughns, V. (2015).
 Mining a written values affirmation to identify the unique linguistic features of stigmatized groups.
 In Proceedings of the 8th international Conference on Educational Data Mining.
 International Educational Data Mining Society. [pdf]